-Mediation is a process in which the parties, with the assistance of the mediator, identify the disputed issues, develop options, consider alternatives and endeavor to reach an agreement.
+Mediation is a process in which the parties, with the assistance of the mediator, identify the disputed issues, develop options, consider alternatives, and endeavor to reach an agreement.
 Mediation may be undertaken voluntarily, under a court order, or subject to an existing contractual agreement’.

-Conciliation is a process in which the parties to a dispute, with the assistance of the conciliator, identify the issues in dispute, develop options, consider alternatives and endeavour to reach an agreement.
+Conciliation is a process in which the parties to a dispute, with the assistance of the conciliator, identify the issues in dispute, develop options, consider alternatives, and endeavour to reach an agreement.
 The conciliator may act as an adviser but they may not determine the outcome of the dispute.

 Adjudication is the legal process by which an adjudicator reviews the respective parties’ evidence, including legal reasoning provided by the claimant and respondent, and makes a decision on the basis of that evidence.

 Under BIFA, where there is a dispute over payment, a claimant may lodge an application for adjudication.
-An adjudicator’s determination about the payment dispute, is usually an interim decision.
+An adjudicator’s determination about the payment dispute is usually an interim decision.
 While a right of review of an interim decision is limited, parties retain the right to have the dispute dealt with on a full and final basis through litigation or arbitration at a later time.

 Litigation is the use of court action to resolve a dispute.
-This is the final step of the resolution process and proceedings should generally only begin when the use of dispute resolution process is exhausted or it would be unfruitful to engage in such processes.
+This is the final step of the resolution process and proceedings should generally only begin when the use of the dispute resolution process is exhausted or it would be unfruitful to engage in such processes.

-Rostron Carlyle Rojas Lawyers has years of experience in providing building contract dispute resolution services and dispute resolution services broadly and can assist at representing and preserving your rights in any dispute resolution process.
+Rostron Carlyle Rojas Lawyers has years of experience in providing building contract dispute resolution services and dispute resolution services broadly and can assist in representing and preserving your rights in any dispute resolution process.
 If you require any assistance when conflict arises, please contact us.